 Located at 11 North 4th Street

 St. Louis, MO 63102, I’ve gone up the St. Louis Arch two times, once with Kristi and another with my mom when she was there for work (and I was 8-months pregnant at the time… the worst).
 Both were pretty much the same, minus the big belly the first time.
 The Arch is open from 9am to 6pm, there is a $3 entrance fee, and it costs $10 per ticket to ride to the top.
 To get to the observation deck of the Arch, you must first go underground and then trust your life to the engineers and elevator mechanics who built it, because there is a special kind of fear you’ll experience while inside one of these elevators.
 They’re small egg-like pods (called a “tram”), snugly fitting 5 adults, which take you up to the top at an angle (because the Arch is at an angle, of course).
-There are no windows, and if you are legitimately claustrophobic, I don’t think this is a good idea (I’m not saying that sarcastically — I mean it sincerely).
+There are no windows, and if you are legitimately claustrophobic, I don’t think it’s a good idea.

 You’re literally encased inside this egg and all you hear is the mechanical noises of the elevator going up.
 There are multiple other pods (6 or 7) going up and down all around you at the same time.
 Both times I’ve gone it’s been PACKED, so getting out of the elevators is a ridiculous process.
 There is only so much space at the top, and the elevators are positioned so they are at a downward angle with a staircase leading all the way down along the side.
 The people waiting at the top to get on an elevator crowd the staircase, trying to secure a spot, and you must literally push through them because there is nowhere else for them to go.
-I don’t know who’s in charge of controlling the number of visitors allowed up at a time, and if “the Arch people” are somehow reading this – seriously guys, you need a better system.
+I don’t know who’s in charge of controlling the number of visitors allowed up at a time, and if “the Arch people” are somehow reading this – seriously, you need a better system.